RalphYrhon/BMW-Sales-Dashboard-2010-2024-/README.md

 ## Background
-For my first project, I created an interactive BMW Sales Dashboard to illustrate and analyze sales performance trends from 2010 through 2024.
+For my first project, I am currently working on an interactive BMW Sales Dashboard to illustrate and analyze sales performance trends from 2010 through 2024.

 ## Key Features
 - Total sales from 2010 to 2024.